Kar44475/Bytelogik/README.md

 ## Platform support

-- Supported: Android and iOS (mobile platforms).
-The code is written for mobile using `sqflite` for local persistence and does not run on web.
+- Supported: Android, iOS, and Web (Chrome browser).
+The code now uses Drift database for local persistence and works across all platforms.
-- Tested: Android only (emulator/device).
-I don't have a macOS machine to test iOS, so iOS support is intended but unverified here.

-Note: For desktop (Windows/macOS/Linux) you'd need to add `sqflite_common_ffi` and initialize it in `main.dart`.
+- Tested: Android and Chrome web browser.
+The app has been tested and works on both mobile and web platforms.

 ## Development environment (reported by `flutter doctor -v`)